PowerCodersOrg/powercoders.org/site/content/city/career-day.md

 image: /img/header_companies_2.jpg
 section_title: Career Day Lausanne
 text: >-
+  Are you an IT company or do you have an IT department in the Romandie? \

-  We are looking for IT companies and IT departments who would be willing in potentially offering an internship for our Powercoders graduates from July/August 2020 on. \
+  We are looking for companies who would be willing in potentially offering an internship for our Powercoders graduates from July/August 2020 on. \

   \